 There are few things in the world that we live in that move a person like music does.
-Music has the power to transport you to times and places that you have never been before.
+Music has the power to transport you to times and places that you have never been to before.
 It can touch so deeply as well as just serve as a way to mentally transport yourself back to a specific era or type of lifestyle.

 All musicians, well the good ones, have made a mark on life that cannot be erased.
-They speak of as well as talk about our past, present and future selves and they can do this whether the ear listening to the music belongs to a die-hard fan or to someone who merely listens to music.
+They speak of as well as talk about our past, present, and future selves and they can do this whether the ear listening to the music belongs to a die-hard fan or to someone who merely listens to music.

-For this reason, the better musicians amongst them, like Jimmy Buffett, have massive and loyal fan bases who not only listen to the music of their chosen idol, but these fans buy the albums and singles, they attend concerts and join fan clubs.
+For this reason, the better musicians amongst them, like Jimmy Buffett, have massive and loyal fan bases who not only listen to the music of their chosen idol, but these fans buy the albums and singles, they attend concerts, and join fan clubs.

 The more die-hard amongst these fans will have a collective group name and will strive to emulate the musician’s lifestyle and live by the message they placed in their music.
 These groups will usually assign themselves a nickname to set themselves apart from other communities of fans.